chellesar0296-a11y/Fundy/README.md

 Fundcrowding Platform Student Work

 Use
-npm install
+"npm install"
 then
+"npm run dev"
-npm run dev to open
+to open
 if nothings come out, please reload
 It will come out